idanieljana/ts-bootcamp/src/w-05/state-management-1/state-management-1.md

 Task:

+Add a mobx action `startGame` to the store
-- Add an action to change the selected game stage by clicking the game level
+- it should change the game stage to a `Playing` in store
+- it should be triggered when you click on the item in the `Levels` component
+- it should also save the selected level in store

 ### Exercise 3